-The SRAM RED/Force AXS 107 BCD Power Meter Spider will bolt up to your Force crank arms perfectly as both the power meter and cranks use the same 8-bolt interface.
-However, there is a BCD (bolt chain diameter) mis-match.
+So this is where things get a bit more complicated because with the 2x wide 43/30, there is a BCD (bolt chain diameter) mis-match.
 The SRAM Force Wide crankset uses a 94 BCD for its 43/30 rings, whereas the power meter spider uses a 107 BCD.

 Therefore, in order to make it work, you need to install new SRAM 107 BCD chainrings to fit the power meter.
 SRAM’s smallest 2x chaining that uses a 107 BCD is the SRAM AXS 107 BCD 46/33 Chainrings.

-So in summary, you can make it work, but you would have to move from 43/30 to 46/33 chainrings.
+So, you can make it work, but you would have to move from 43/30 to 46/33 chainrings.

-Technically, the larger 46/33 chainrings aren’t compatible with SRAM rear derailleurs when put on a wide crankset.
-However, we have done this numerous times without issue.
-This is referred to as a “kit bash”.
-That is, something that isn’t officially recommend, but works the majority of the time.
+Technically, the larger 46/33 chainrings aren’t compatible with SRAM rear derailleurs when put on a wide crankset (the largest 2x size SRAM recommends is 43/30).
+However, we have put the larger 46/33 rings on a wide crankset numerous times without issue.
+This is referred to as a “kit bash.”
+That is, something that isn’t officially recommended, but works the majority of the time.
 If you decide to do this, just know that there exists a small possibility of shifting issues.
 Again, we’ve never had an issue…but we want to be thorough here.

-Lastly, one way to eliminate any possibility of drivetrain issues is to go to a SRAM AXS 107 BCD 1x Chainring.
+One way to eliminate any possibility of drivetrain issues is to go to a SRAM AXS 107 BCD 1x Chainring.
 The 1x chainring, when put on a wide crankset, doesn’t have any issues with the rear derailleur.